LucasStoddard/startup/notes.md

 # Notes
-What I've learned is htat github commands are *far* from intuitive, but not much in Computer Science is very intuitive.
+What I've learned is that github commands are *far* from intuitive, but not much in Computer Science is very intuitive.
 The basic commands I need are
 ```
 git fetch